Stygmates/zitadel-cli/README.md

 ```

 - The create project API endpoint returns a status code 200, is it done on purpose?
 The V1: https://zitadel.com/docs/apis/resources/mgmt/management-service-add-project

+- Atleast for the add idp and add human user commands, a location header is not returned, I don't know if it's done on purpose or not